Armstrong Air

 E1

-Outdoor unit runs briefly then shuts down, status LED on control board flashes E1, cooling is intermittent
+The outdoor unit runs briefly, then shuts down.
+The status LED on the control board flashes E1, and cooling is intermittent.

 High Pressure Switch Open